 ![MITK Logo][logo]

-The [Medical Imaging Interaction Toolkit][mitk] (MITK) is a free and versatile open-source software project for development of medical image processing applications.
+The [Medical Imaging Interaction Toolkit][mitk] (MITK) is a free and versatile open-source software project for the development of medical image processing applications.
 It can be used as a C++ toolkit or application framework for software development.

-Below you find documentation targeting different
+Below you can find documentation targeting different

 usage scenarios: